Outforia Quicktake: Key Takeaways:

 Crab-Eating Macaque Taxonomy

-The Macaca genus, where crab-eating macaques are classified, is an important aspect of their scientific classification.
-This genus is notable because it contains a wide variety of monkey species spread across Asia and North Africa.
+The Macaca genus is notable because it contains a wide variety of monkey species spread across Asia and North Africa.

 While most macaques have gray fur, some have dark brown or even black fur, depending on their subspecies.
 Their faces are typically whiskered and brown, with a distinctive appearance that sets them apart from other primates.